brandcompete/AI-Manager-Python-SDK/README.md

     tags=["tagA","tagB", "etc"],
     categories=["catA","catB","etc"])
 ```
-Fetch all datasources (associated to my account)
+Fetch all datasources (associated to my account).
 Status can be:
 - (2)ready
 - (1)indexing